xu3cl4/argminCS/README.md

 ## Citation

-If you use the for your research or any experiment, please cite our paper “Winners with Confidence: Argmin Inference over a High-Dimensional Discrete Candidate Set”.
+If you use the **argminCS** package for your research or any experiment, please cite our paper “Winners with Confidence: Argmin Inference over a High-Dimensional Discrete Candidate Set”.

 ## Installation